chef/automate/components/automate-chef-io/content/docs/configuration.md

 You do not need to configure an external IdP if you simply want to create users and teams local to Chef Automate.
 See the [Users]({{< relref "users.md" >}}) documentation for additional information.

-Chef Automate uses `dex` to support LDAP and SAML integrations.
+Chef Automate uses [Dex](https://github.com/dexidp/dex) to support LDAP and SAML integrations.
 To configure authentication for your Chef Automate installation, create a TOML file that contains the partial configuration for either LDAP or SAML.
 Then run `chef-automate config patch </path/to/your-file.toml>` to deploy your change.